yifanlu/VitaMTP/README.md

 the name more.
 If you have a better name, feel free to suggest it.
 Please don't give me any names that has number(s) in it though.
 I will never contribute to a project named "0penCMA" or something like that.

+## How do I use/test libVitaMTP?

+First, note that libVitaMTP is designed with developers in mind.
+Users should stick to OpenCMA.
+Full documentation on the interface will be provided in the future, but for now, read the interface in vitamtp.h and the function headers in vitamtp.c to figure out how functions work and what you can do.
+OpenCMA has been designed with simplicity in mind so there is no harm in reading the code and comments for opencma.c and related files.
+Your implementation should be very similar if you wish to replicate CMA functionality.

 ## Credits?